DiveGearAdvice.comUpdated May 2026

 Browse All Guides

 Every cold water diver has this argument with themselves eventually.
 You're 30 minutes into a winter dive, shivering in your 7mm, watching the drysuit divers look perfectly comfortable.
 Is it time to make the switch?
 Maybe.
-The honest comparison.
+Here is the honest comparison for UK divers.

 Not sure which suits your diving?
 Take our 60-second quiz